ros2/ros2_documentation/source/Contributing/Windows-Tips-and-Tricks.rst

 That means that only 256 characters are available for the *sum* of all parts of the path.
 This has two practical consequences for ROS 2:

 * Some of the ROS 2 internal path names are fairly long.
 Because of this, we always recommend using a short path name for the root of your ROS 2 directory, like ``C:\dev``.
 * When building ROS 2 from source, the default isolated build mode of colcon can generate very long path names.
 To avoid these very long path names, use ``--merge-install`` when building on Windows.

+**Note**: It is possible to change Windows to have much longer maximum path lengths.
+See `this article <https://docs.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation?tabs=cmd#enable-long-paths-in-windows-10-version-1607-and-later>`__ for more information.

 Exporting symbols
 -----------------